Coronavirus (COVID-19) update

 Are your flights still operating?

-I’m overseas in a destination where flights have been cancelled due to FCO advice – what are my options?
+My flight’s been cancelled – what are my options?

 Should I be worried about my flight(s) and should I cancel?

 You’ve cancelled or delayed my flight due to the coronavirus (COVID-19) situation, am I entitled to any compensation?

 My holiday has been cut short or cancelled due to coronavirus (COVID-19), am I entitled to compensation?

 My flight’s been cancelled and the departure date has already passed.
 I’ve still not heard from you about my booking – what should I do?

 I was told I was getting a refund, but I've not received it yet – what should I do?

 The government is advising social distancing to protect older people, pregnant women and vulnerable adults.
 I fall into one of the listed categories and therefore won’t be able to travel on my planned flight.
 What should I do?